magepages/mpdocs/docs/zoho-crm/index.md

   - Enter the name of Sync rules
   - This is a required field
 - **Status**: Select **Active** to rule active and synchronize data to Zoho Module.
-- Data of Magento Object schools, Zoho Module, Website are taken according to the object information above before creating sync rules and can only change information when admin changes object information before creating.
+- Data of **Magento Object, Zoho Module, Website** are taken according to the object data above before creating sync rules and can only be changed when admin changes object information before creating.

-2.2.2.
+##### 2.2.2.
 Conditions

-2.2.3.
+##### 2.2.3.
 Mapping Fields

-Zoho Contact Fields: Displays the fields managed by Zoho for this Module according to the selected Magento Object.
+- **Zoho Contact Fields**: Displays the fields managed by Zoho corresponding to the selected Magento Objects.
-Magento Customer Fields:
+- **Magento Customer Fields**:
-Enter the fields of the corresponding magento object with the fields of Zoho Module.
+  - Enter the fields of the corresponding Magento object with the fields of Zoho Module.
-Leaving this column blank will get the Default Value field applied to Zoho Module.
+  - Leaving this column blank will get the **Default Value** comlumn to apply to Zoho Module.
-Description: Enter a description in the Description field.
-This section is only for admin note information with this rule, there is no value when processing data.
+  - **Description**: Enter a description for any note of this rule.
+There is no value when processing data.
-Insert Variables: Select the fields of the Magento object corresponding to the fields of Zoho Module.
-Here you can select multiple display field values ​​at the same time.
+  - **Insert Variables**: Select the fields of the Magento object corresponding to the fields of Zoho Module.
+Here you can select multiple field values at the same time.

-2.2.4.
+##### 2.2.4.
 Queue Report

-Here record Queu information
+Here records **Queue data** by rules which includes information of **Object, Event, Status. etc**.
+Also, there are reports of **Pending Request, Total Object, Total Request (Queue number created)**.

-3. Manage Queue
+### 3. Manage Queue

-This section records the information of Queue including Object information, Sync Rule, Magento Object, Zoho Module, .....
+- This section records the information of Queue including **Object information, Sync Rule, Magento Object, Zoho Module, and so on.**
-Here admin can Sync All or Sync with Zoho Modules such as Sync Account, Campaign Sync, Sync Contact, Sync Lead, Sync Order, Sync Invoice, Sync Product.
+- Here admin can **Sync All** or **Sync with Zoho Modules** such as **Sync Account, Campaign Sync, Sync Contact, Sync Lead, Sync Order, Sync Invoice, Sync Product**.
-When you click on View, it will display Popup View Queue to see all information of each Queue.
-Select Delete to delete Queue and Resend to Resend Queue.
+- When you click on **View**, it will display **Popup View Queue** to see all information of each Queue.
+Select **Delete** to delete Queue and **Resend** to resend Queue.